antonlep/shortest-path/documentation/test_document.md

 | Berlin_0_256  | 930             | 159.73 s       | 75.38 s   | 48.40 s   |
 | Berlin_1_1024 | 3920            | 14084.59 s     | 7120.11 s | 4554.53 s |

+According to calculation times, Dijkstra is slowest, A* is about two times faster, and JPS is about two times faster than A*.
+That makes sense considering that A* is supposed to be improvement of Dijkstra, and JPS improvement of A*.
+With shortest path lengths, there is not much difference between algorithms.
+Probably the distance calculation itself doesn't take so much time with these lengths.
+Calculation time differences start to be more visible with longer path lengths.
+For Dijkstra, there is clear upper limit for calculation time visible.
+These are the cases where the full map has been visited, so it is not possible for calculation time to grow anymore.